kadyb/agriR/README.md

 ```

 ## calibration.py
 Script to calibrate satellite images from Sentinel 2 using sen2cor.
 It supports multiple cores, but parallel processing can be turned off.
-To run set the correct settings and paths.
+To run set the correct settings and paths by script edit.